ckitagawa/go-gnuplot/README.md

 [gonum/plot](https://github.com/gonum/plot) already exist; however, none of them have mature 3D plotting capabilities nor strong support for quivers and streamlines.
-Unfortunately, these are features required in engineering and scientific computing or a fairly regular basis.
+Unfortunately, these are features required in engineering and scientific computing on a fairly regular basis.
 As a result, this package needs to live on a bit longer to service those in need of these specialized charts.
 That said, it is my sincere hope that this library will not be necessary for much longer.